coditori/javatori/README.md

 # Code Tutorials, Examples, and Best Practices.
-These projects are usually the enterprise combination of exists technologies.
+These projects usually are the Enterprise combination of existing technologies.
 The following sample applications are provided:
 <table>
 <thead>
 <tr>